-I did an experiment recently where I took all the issues that my clients had in the last 2 years and I did a graph.
-One of the highest rated issues that showed up was that they wanted to experience more joy in their lives.
+I did an experiment recently where I took all the issues that my clients had wanted to experience in their lives from what they had written on their intake forms.
+One of the highest-rated issues that showed up was that they wanted to experience more joy in their lives.

 We’re all are meant to be experiencing joy and that is something that God wants for us too.
-Our longings and the passions in our heart are there for a reason.
+Our longings and the passions in our hearts are there for a reason.
 They align us with our purpose and our destiny.
-We are supposed to feel joy!
+We will feel joy when we are living our purpose.

 Here’s the antonym: misery